-(Recasts, updates prices, adds market strategist quote) By Aaron Saldanha May 28 (Reuters) - Most Latin American currencies softened against the dollar on Tuesday as fears over the U.S.-China trade war cast a pall on risk sentiment, while a Latin American stocks index rose, underpinned by gains in Brazil.
+(Recasts throughout, updates prices, adds comment by market strategist) By Aaron Saldanha May 27 (Reuters) - Latin American currencies broadly softened against the dollar on Monday in trade thinned by a U.S. market holiday, while a regional stocks benchmark posted its best day in nearly a week, aided by strong gains in Brazilian equities.